handiko/gr-APRS/README.md

 # gr-APRS
-GNU Radio Hierarchial Block(s) to Test and Receive APRS Packet
+GNU Radio Hierarchial Block(s) to Test and Receive APRS Packet (with examples).
+Tested on GNU Radio v3.7.10.

 ## Installations
 This OOT Module is built upon GNU Radio hierarchial block scheme.
 The hierarchial block itself is "transparently" built graphically / visually using GRC.
 The hier blocks are provided in the gr-APRS/HierBlock folder.